 Opku: Shortening of a Student Union (Opiskelijakunta in Finnish)

-Opku6: A collaboration by the 6 Student Unions in the capital area (ASK, Helga, HUMAKO, LAUREAMKO, METKA and O’Diako), which aims to improve the member services of the Student Unions.
+Opku+: A collaboration by the 6 Student Unions in the capital area (ASK, Helga, HUMAKO, LAUREAMKO, METKA and O’Diako) and Turku University of Applied Sciences, which aims to improve the member services of the Student Unions.

 Pore ry: Haaga-Helia Haaga campus student association